Police helicopter crashes into Florida apartment building

 Two people in Florida were hospitalised after a helicopter crash in Broward County, Florida.
 The aircraft smashed into a building, leaving a smoldering hole in its roof.

-The crash occurred around 8:45am in Pompano Beach, Florida.
+The crash occurred around 8:45am in Pompano Beach, Florida, according to WSVN.

 The Broward Sheriff Fire Rescue helicopter smashed into an apartment building, leaving a black, burning scar across its roof.
 According to Pompano Beach Fire Rescue, two people from the building required medical treatment.